• Agents

 Your Sign-Up Flow Has a Backdoor

-Thirty seconds later, you have a working verification system.
-Users sign up, get a code, enter it, and they're in.
+Thirty seconds later you have working code.
+Users sign up, get a code in their email, enter it, they're verified.
 It works.
-It looks professional.
-You ship it.
+Looks solid.
+You ship it to production.

 Pattern 1: OTP returned in the API response